blakenoll/gnarly-graphql/readme.md

 # Installation

-Install gloabally to allow CLI to run anywhere.
+Install globally to allow CLI to run anywhere.

 Using yarn: